pedrovgs/AndroidWiFiADB/README.md

 Alternatively, you can [download the plugin][6] from the JetBrains plugin site and install it manually in:
 `Preferences/Settings->Plugins->Install plugin from disk`.

-**The plugin is waiting for approval by the IntelliJ Plugin Store developers** If you don't find the plugin the IntelliJ plugin store you can [download here][7].

 Build the project
 -----------------